Omalizumab

 Omalizumab, sold under the brand name Xolair among others, is an injectable medication to treat severe persistent allergic forms of asthma, nasal polyps, urticaria (hives), and immunoglobulin E-mediated food allergy.

 Omalizumab is a recombinant DNA-derived humanized IgG1 monoclonal antibody which specifically binds to free human immunoglobulin E (IgE) in the blood and interstitial fluid and to the membrane-bound form of IgE (mIgE) on the surface of mIgE-expressing B lymphocytes.
-Its primary adverse effect is anaphylaxis.

 In 1987, Tanox filed its first patent application on the anti-IgE drug candidate.
 Omalizumab was approved for medical use in the United States in June 2003, and authorized in the European Union in October 2005.

 Medical uses

 In the United States, omalizumab is indicated to treat moderate to severe persistent asthma; chronic rhinosinusitis with nasal polyps; immunoglobulin E (IgE)-mediated food allergy; and chronic spontaneous urticaria.

 In the European Union, omalizumab is indicated to treat allergic asthma, chronic (long-term) spontaneous urticaria (itchy rash), and severe chronic rhinosinusitis with nasal polyps.

 In Australia, omalizumab is indicated to treat allergic asthma and chronic spontaneous urticaria.